-Seborrhoeic dermatitis is a common scaly rash that often affects the face, scalp and chest, but it can affect other areas.
+Seborrhoeic dermatitis is a common scaly rash that typically affects the scalp, face and chest, but can affect other areas, too.
 ‘Dermatitis’ is another word for ‘eczema’.
-‘Seborrhoeic’ (pronounced seb-or-a-ik) simply means that the condition appears in those areas of the skin with large numbers of grease (sebaceous) glands, such as the scalp and sides of the nose.
-There are two types: adult and infantile.
+‘Seborrhoeic’ (pronounced seb-or-a-ik) simply means that the condition appears in those areas of skin with large numbers of grease (sebaceous) glands, such as the scalp and sides of the nose.
+There are two types of seborrhoeic dermatitis: adult and infantile.
 This information is for adults with seborrhoeic dermatitis.
-Infant seborrhoeic dermatitis (known as cradle cap) differs from the adult form and is discussed in a separate National Eczema Society factsheet, Seborrhoeic dermatitis and cradle cap in infants.
+Seborrhoeic dermatitis in infants (known as ‘cradle cap’) differs from the adult form and is discussed here.

 Who gets it and why?

-The condition affects 1-3% of the adult population and is more common in men than women.
+Seborrhoeic dermatitis affects 4% of the adult population and is more common in men than women.
 The adult form of seborrhoeic dermatitis can develop from puberty but more usually occurs in adulthood – prevalence rises sharply over the age of 20, with a peak at 30 years for men and 40 years for women.

 Although this condition affects the areas of skin with grease glands and can lead to the development of a greasy-looking scale, greasy skin is not the cause of seborrhoeic dermatitis.
-Typically, the skin is, in fact, quite dry, as in all forms of eczema.
-Adult seborrhoeic dermatitis is believed to be an inflammatory reaction related to an overgrowth of normal skin inhabitants – species of Malassezia yeasts (Malassezia furfur, also known as Pityrosporum ovale).
-The yeasts are part of normal skin flora but for an unknown reason they trigger seborrhoeic dermatitis in certain individuals.
+As with other forms of eczema, the skin of people with seborrhoeic dermatitis is typically dry.
+Adult seborrhoeic dermatitis is believed to be an inflammatory reaction related to an overgrowth of normal skin inhabitants – Malassezia yeasts (Malassezia furfur, also known as Pityrosporum ovale).
+The yeasts are part of normal skin flora, but for an unknown reason they trigger seborrhoeic dermatitis in certain individuals.

-Seborrhoeic dermatitis is not contagious or related to diet, but it may be aggravated by illness, psychological stress, fatigue, change of season and a general deterioration of health.
-Those with an immunodeficiency (especially infection with HIV), heavy alcohol intake, and neurological disorders such as Parkinson’s disease and stroke are particularly prone to it.
-It may or may not be itchy and can vary from day to day.
+Seborrhoeic dermatitis is not contagious or related to diet, but it may be aggravated by illness, stress, tiredness, changes of season and a general deterioration of health.
+People with an immunodeficiency (especially infection with HIV), a heavy alcohol intake, or a neurological disorder such as Parkinson’s disease or stroke, are more prone to it.

-Once the skin has become inflamed with any form of eczema, any exposure to detergents, soaps, shampoos etc. will aggravate the irritation in the skin and scalp.
+Once the skin has become inflamed with any form of eczema, exposure to detergents, soaps, shampoos etc. will aggravate it further.
 This can be a major factor in causing the seborrhoeic dermatitis to become more severe and persistent.

 What does it look like?

-Seborrhoeic dermatitis appears as faintly red areas of inflamed skin with a greasy-looking white or yellowish scale on the surface.
 In flexural areas such as the armpits or groin, the scale may be absent and the skin can look a bit more glazed.
 On more exposed areas, the scale can become quite marked and yellowish.
-It can be itchy and, if more severe, sore.

-Usually, one or two areas of skin are involved, but seborrhoeic dermatitis can be quite extensive, involving:
+Usually, one or two areas of skin are involved, but seborrhoeic dermatitis can be extensive, involving:

-- Scalp: On the scalp it can range from a mild flaking of the skin (dandruff) to extensive red and scaly areas, which can sometimes weep.
+- Scalp: On the scalp it can range from a mild flaking of the skin (dandruff) to inflamed, scaly areas, which can sometimes weep.

-- Face: Typically, the skin around the sides of the nose and in the creases, and sometimes the cheeks, can become red and scaly.
+- Face: Typically, the skin around the sides of the nose and in the creases, and sometimes the cheeks, can become red or lighter or darker than the surrounding skin (depending on skin tone), and scaly.
 The inner half of the eyebrows can develop ‘dandruff’.
 Sometimes the eyelids and eyelashes become involved, a condition known as ‘blepharitis’.

 - Ears: Seborrhoeic dermatitis may occur around the ears.
 Eczema can occur in the ear canal (otitis externa), on the earlobe or behind the ears.
-National Eczema Society has a factsheet on Ear Eczema, which covers this condition in more detail.
+For more information, please see National Eczema Society’s Ear eczema factsheet.

 - Generalised: Very rarely, the dermatitis can become severe and extensive, covering large areas of the body and needing more aggressive management.